mozilla/sphinx-js/README.rst

 Version History
 ===============

+Unreleased
+  * Add a nice error message for when jsdoc can't find any JS files.

 2.1
   * Allow multiple folders in ``js_source_path``.
 This is useful for gradually migrating large projects, one folder at a time, to jsdoc.
 Introduce ``root_for_relative_js_paths`` to keep relative paths unambiguous in the face of multiple source paths.